Generic Name: Trazodone hydrochloride

 - have liver or kidney problems

 - are pregnant or plan to become pregnant.
 Trazodone hydrochloride tablets may harm your unborn baby.
 Talk to your healthcare provider if you are pregnant or plan to become pregnant.

 - are breastfeeding or plan to breastfeed.
-It is not known if Trazodone hydrochloride tablets passes into your breast milk.
+It is not known if Trazodone hydrochloride passes into your breast milk.
 You and your healthcare provider should decide if you will take Trazodone hydrochloride tablets or breastfeed.

 - have taken a Monoamine Oxidase Inhibitor (MAOI) or if you have stopped taking an MAOI in the last 2 weeks.

 Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.

 Using Trazodone hydrochloride tablets with certain other medicines can affect each other causing serious side effects.

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and pharmacist when you get a new medicine.

 - Take Trazodone hydrochloride tablets exactly as your healthcare provider tells you.

 - Trazodone hydrochloride tablets should be taken shortly after a meal or light snack.